dustinpfister/blog_posts/_posts/js-bigint.md

 ## 5 - Conclusion

 So the BigInt type is a great addition to native javaScript, but I would say that it is not yet a replacement for library solutions as there are many features missing that are present in [library solutions](/2017/05/29/nodejs-big-integer/) for [big numbers](http://www.thealmightyguru.com/Pointless/BigNumbers.html) in javaScript.
+There is also not the question of just preforming operations with these kinds of numbers, but also how to go about formatting them when it comes to displaying a value.
+Many user space modules for this sort of thing include not just methods for preforming operations, but also methods for formatting a number for display.